Ophthalmic Specialist Training

 The Curriculum for OST consists of 180 defined learning outcomes in 13 domains of clinical practice, each of which can be mapped to the GMC’s description of Good Medical Practice (GMP).

 The award of a CCT is normally achieved after seven years in OST.
-Progress from one year to the next is determined by the achievement of specific learning outcomes as defined in the Curriculum.
-Achievement is determined by specific assessments, which is appropriately documented and scrutinised at the Annual Review of Competence Progression (ARCP).
+Progress from one year to the next is determined by the achievement of learning outcomes as defined in the OST Curriculum.
+Achievement is determined by defined assessments, which is appropriately documented and scrutinised at the Annual Review of Competence Progression (ARCP).
 Assessment panels are convened from LETB/Deanery training committees and determine whether a trainee can progress to the next year, requires additional training time or should be released from the programme.

 e-portfolio and Eye Logbook